 - Risk sharing: offer clients deferred fees without entering into a full CFA or DBA

 - Improve client relationships (eliminates the need to chase invoices)

 - Business development & pitch support

-- Referral Opportunities
+- Referral opportunities

 - Marketing: approved firms can advertise their funding facility

 Augusta has worked with hundreds of different law firms in the UK, and can work with almost any reputable, established firm.
-As part of our diligence process and before we finance a claim we undertake some light touch due diligence on the law firm.
+As part of our diligence process and before we fund a claim we undertake some light touch due diligence on the law firm.

 If you are interested in partnering with us, please contact us.

 Augusta does not require claimants to contribute towards their legal costs, however we encourage contribution in some cases, as it may mean the client will get to keep a much more significant portion of the claim proceeds.